SWDV-665/final-project-mikecolbert2/README.md

 - [x] ~~Daily Check-in tab - add hyphen~~
 - [x] ~~Format Check-in page and text copy.~~

-- [ ] Refactor code in streak service to make it more modular
+- [x] Refactor code in streak service to make it more modular

+- [ ] Ability to fill in the missing days with the special icon

 Comment code:
-- [ ] streak service
+- [x] ~~streak service
 - [x] ~~habit service~~
 - [x] ~~inputDialog service~~
  - other .ts and .html files